cloudant-labs/graphdb-slate/docs/includes/guides/transactions.md

 Therefore a `_view/transactions?key={transaction_id}&include_docs=true` query retrieves every change associated with a transaction.

-### Using dbcopy to map data into events
+### Mapping Data into Events

-Say your database consists of data that simply doesn't lend itself to event sourcing.
-Perhaps you uploaded documents that have rows of events in them, and you'd like to migrate your data to better accommodate an event sourcing strategy.
-To address this, we can use `dbcopy` to map our current data into events, and then output them to another database.
+The `dbcopy` map can be used to migrate data into events, and then output them to another database, in order to better accomodate event sourcing.

-Say you've got documents like this:
+A document like the first example can be mapped into another database using the view, or [MapReduce index](#mapreduce), in the second example.
+The results will be document in the events database like the third example.

 ```javascript
 {